Askedio/Laravel5-API-Controller/README.md

 # Comments
-This is package is open to code review and comments, please let me know if I have made mistakes, I love feedback.
+My goal is a plug-n-play json api for Laravel.
+You shouldn't need to configure much of anything to enable the api on your models but if you still want advanced features like relations, searching, etc, you get that too.

+I am still working to include all of the json api spec features into this api.

-You can reach me here or on twitter, @askedio.
+If you have any comments, opinions or can code review please reach me here or on twitter, @askedio.

 Thank you.